Key takeaways

 Additional benefits

-• Up to $200 for prepaid hotel bookings at Fine Hotels + Resorts or The Hotel Collection properties via American Express Travel (annually) (two night minimum stay required)
+• Up to $200 annually for prepaid hotel bookings at Fine Hotels + Resorts or The Hotel Collection properties via American Express Travel (2-night minimum stay required)

-• Up to $240 in digital entertainment credits (annually)
+• Up to $240 in digital entertainment credits annually (up to $20 per month)

-• Up to $155 in Walmart+ membership credits (annually)
+• Up to $155 in Walmart+ membership credits annually ($12.95 per month, plus local taxes; subject to auto-renewal)

-• Up to $200 in airline fee credits for incidentals with a pre-selected airline (annually)
+• Up to $200 per year in airline fee credits for incidentals with a pre-selected airline

-• Up to $300 in Equinox fitness statement credits (annually) (subject to auto-renewal)
+• Up to $300 in Equinox fitness statement credits annually (enrollment required)

-• Up to $189 in Clear membership credits (annually)
+• Up to $189 in annual CLEAR Plus membership credits

 • Up to $100 for Saks Fifth Avenue purchases ($50 in each half of the year)

-• Up to $100 in application fee credits for Global Entry or TSA PreCheck (every four or 4.5 years, respectively)
+• Up to $100 in application fee credits for Global Entry or TSA PreCheck (every 4 or 4.5 years, respectively)

-• $300 credit for each eligible SoulCycle At-Home bike purchase made using your card through Amex’s provided link
+• $300 credit for a single SoulCycle At-Home bike purchase made using your card through Amex’s provided link

-This American Express credit card also provides additional travel perks like access to airport lounges through complimentary Priority Pass Select membership as well as access to the Centurion Lounge network, insurance against lost or damaged rental cars, trip cancellation and interruption coverage and help from the Premium Global Assist Hotline when you’re more than 100 miles away from home.
+This American Express credit card also provides additional travel perks like access to airport lounges (through complimentary Priority Pass Select membership as well as access to the Centurion Lounge network), insurance against theft or damage to a rental car, trip cancellation and interruption coverage and help from the Premium Global Assist Hotline when you’re more than 100 miles away from home.
 You can also enjoy Hilton Honors Gold Status and Marriott Bonvoy Gold Elite Status just by owning the card.

-• You have the option to transfer points to a partner loyalty program, pay for purchases at Amazon.com or with other participating retailers, redeem points for gift cards or use points to cover eligible charges on your account.
-You can also use points to pay the fares for some taxis in New York City.
+You have the option to transfer points to one of Amex’s partner loyalty programs, pay with points for travel purchases through Amex Travel, pay for purchases at checkout with participating retailers, redeem points for gift cards or use points to cover eligible charges on your account through a statement credit.

-• It takes good to excellent credit to qualify for the Amex Platinum card.
-You’ll most likely need a FICO score of at least 670 or a VantageScore of at least 661.
+It takes good to excellent credit to qualify for the Amex Platinum card.
+You’ll most likely need a FICO score of at least 670.

 The bottom line